Miami vs. Virginia Tech NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Miami has combined with its opponents to score more than 56 points in eight of 10 games this season.
+- Miami has combined with its opponents to put up more than 56 points in eight of 10 games this season.

-- In 30% of Virginia Tech's games this season (3/10), the teams combined to score more than Saturday's over/under of 56.
+- Virginia Tech has combined with its opponents to score more than 56 points in three of 10 games this season.

-- Saturday's total is 0.7 points lower than the two team's combined 56.7 points per game average.
+- The two teams combine to average 56.7 points per game, 0.7 more than the over/under in this contest.

-- This contest's over/under is 4.2 points greater than the 51.8 these two squads combine to allow per game this season.
+- The 51.8 combined points per game that these two squads have allowed this season are 4.2 fewer than the 56 total in this contest.

-- The average total in Hurricanes games this season is 59.6, 3.6 points more than Saturday's over/under of 56.
+- The average total in Hurricanes games this season is 59.6, 3.6 points above Saturday's over/under of 56.

 Miami Stats and Trends